-Can I take this moment to point out the radio presence that Lindsey Buckingham & Stevie Nicks, with and without Fleetwood Mac had?
-From the moment Fleetwood Mac entered the Top 40 on December 6, 1975 with Over My Head, we heard the combination of LB, SN and/or FM as they had at least one single in the Top 40 for the next 15 years.
+Can I take this moment to point out the radio presence that Lindsey Buckingham & Stevie Nicks had, with and without Fleetwood Mac?
+From the moment Fleetwood Mac entered the Top 40 on December 6, 1975, with Over My Head, we heard a combination of LB, SN, and/or FM every year for the next 15 years as that combination placed at least one single in the Top 40.
 I’ll save the list for another post.
-Back to the charts….
+Back to the charts…

 Sandwiched between the solo Macs at #20 is the first Top 40 hit for Al Jarreau.
 We’re In This Love Together was on its way down from a peak of #15.

 At #17, The Dude (or Duderino if you’re not into the whole brevity thing) Quincy Jones with Just Once with vocals by James Ingram, the 2nd Top 40 hit from his 1981 album which garnered 6 Grammys.
 James’ duet with Patti Austin, Baby Come To Me was released as his One Hundred Ways was peaking at #14 in the Spring of 1982.
 It would be another year and a handful of General Hospital episodes later before it would hit #1.